 Understanding and controlling your costs per customer, development team or project can be a challenge.
 With our OpenStack platform, we can give you this insight because metadata is used.
 This allows you to link a server to a customer, project or development team and report on it.
 You run reports of all instances a customer uses and associates them with the costs you incur.
 This not only gives insight but also makes your costs predictable.
 This functionality is available through the OpenStack API, allowing you to automate and/or integrate it into your IT Service Management system.

 Visitors and customers demand new features and often want them to be available quickly.
 Therefore, you want to focus your business and application and especially not on the underlying infrastructure.
 This should just work and always be available.

 Quickly introduce a development street, optimize an acceptance environment or simply start a server to test new software.
 With our OpenStack platform you can easily accomplish this while maintaining your standards.
-You can upload OpenStack images that are fully prepared according to your requirements, and quickly launch a new server.
-Or create a clone from an existing server to test that new code or update before it is put into production.
-If your application environment consists of more than one server, you can use OpenStack Heat to launch full application clusters.
+You can upload OpenStack images that are fully prepared according to your requirements, and quickly launch new instances.
+Or create a clone from an existing instance to test that new code or update before it is put into production.

 Simplicity, flexibility and reproducibility can all be accomplished with our OpenStack environment.
 You can set this up manually via the Horizon dashboard or fully automate it through the OpenStack API.
 You can set it up manually or use Terraform, for example, to speed it up and simplify it.